shahsdharmil/Web-Programming/README.md

 Asignment - 2
 Based on HTML Media & API
 - Demonstrate the use HTML media (audio,video,youtube,plug-ins)
+- Implement drag and drop functionality and geo location by HTML API.

 Practical - 1
 Basic HTML Tags